tt-maryna/Test-data-creation/.gitlab/timetrackings_instruction.md

 - Must reference an existing user in the system
 - Common test values: `"1"`, `"38"`, `"39"`, etc.
 - Must be string format: `"1"`
+- **Multiple Users**: Can generate timetrackings for several users by providing their IDs
+- **Single File Storage**: All timetrackings for multiple users are stored in one `timetrackings.json` file

 ### Task ID (`task_id`)
 - Must reference an existing task in the system